 Choosing a Place to Stay in France - the Top Five Types of Accommodations for Visitors

+Historic cities, sun-kissed beaches, and peaceful countryside helped France attract more international visitors than any other country in the world in 2011, with a total of 79.5 million international tourist arrivals, according to the United Nations World Tourism Organization (UNWTO).
 From elaborately furnished rooms in charming rural castles to simple tents at beach-side campsites, you will find accommodations to suit every taste and budget.
-In order to help you to decide where to stay during your visit to France, here is a round-up of the five most popular types of accommodations.
+To help you decide where to stay during your visit to France, here is a round-up of the five most popular types of accommodations.

 Hotels

-The breakfast usually consists of croissants, butter, jam, juice, and a choice of tea, coffee or hot chocolate.
-Other options, such as bread, breakfast cereals and pastries, may also be offered.
-In some hotels, you can choose to eat breakfast in your room but you may have to pay extra for room service.
+Most French hotels include a light continental breakfast in their room rate, typically served in a dining room.
+Breakfast usually consists of croissants, butter, jam, juice, and a choice of tea, coffee, or hot chocolate.
+Additional options, like bread, cereals, and pastries, may also be available.
+Some hotels offer breakfast in your room, though room service may incur extra charges.

 Chambres d’Hôtes